2 Corinthians 5:16-17

-Worried about Wen's addiction with opium, drinking and gambling, a friend advised him to go to "that Jesus church and have the missionary pray for you."
-Wen took the advice and was prayed for by Mr. Argento, and since that day, he became a new man in Christ Jesus.
+Worried about Wen’s addiction to opium, drinking and gambling, a friend advised him to go to “that Jesus church and have the missionary pray for you.”
+Wen took the advice and was prayed for by Mr. Argento.
+Since that day, he had become a new man in Christ Jesus.

 Ah Tong was desperate to get off drugs.
 When he asked Poon Siu Jeh for help, Poon introduced him to Jesus and to some men who had been in jail with Ah Tong but are now believers in Jesus.
 Ah Tong accepted Jesus after listening to their story, he received deliverance, peace, joy and smiled like never before.

 Bibi surrendered to Christ, completely depending on Christ to meet his needs; not only were his material needs met, but his life was also transformed and he became one of the best boys in a house for recovering addicts.